 This endowment was established in 2000 by Helmuth Fuchs in memory of his parents.
 The scholarship is awarded to a student majoring in music who has demonstrated strong academic achievement.
 Assets of this endowment are invested in the Illinois State University Endowment Investment Pool.

 This endowment was established in 1984 in memory of Barbara Wiltberger, a 1973 graduate of Illinois State University, by her parents, Richard and Grace Wiltberger.
-The scholarship is awarded to a new or continuing music student with a special interest in voice.
-Preference will be given to females in the treble or concert choir.
+The scholarship is awarded to a new or continuing music student in a major performing ensemble who primarily sing soprano or alto.
 Assets of this endowment are invested in the Illinois State University Endowment Investment Pool.

 Established in memory of ISU violin professor Bernard Eichen.
 It is awarded to the most promising Illinois State University violin student.